Towards A Transferable Acceleration Method for Density Functional Theory: Experiments

 \subsection{Functional and Basis Set Transferability}

 A key advantage of targeting electron density is its theoretical independence from the specific XC functional and orbital basis set used in a calculation~\citep{kohnSelfConsistentEquationsIncluding1965a}.
 To test this in practice, we evaluate the transferability of a single model—the NequIP-L model trained on PBE/def2-SVP with the def2-universal-jfit auxiliary basis—across a range of different functionals and larger orbital basis sets.

-The results, presented in \autoref{tab:FB_transfer}, demonstrate the practical robustness of the density-based approach.
+{For meta-GGA and hybrid functionals, constructing the initial Fock matrix from the predicted electron density requires specific approximations for the kinetic energy density (meta-GGA) or the Hartree-Fock exchange term (hybrid).
+We detail these treatments in Appendix \ref{sec:jfit:xcfit}.} Despite these necessary approximations, \autoref{tab:FB_transfer} shows the practical robustness of the density-based approach.
 While performance moderately degrades compared to the original PBE/def2-SVP setting, the model still provides meaningful acceleration, particularly for the OOD set, showcasing its utility in diverse computational chemistry workflows.

 Notably, our model achieves an RIC of 85.47\% (OOD) on B3LYP5/def2-TZVP, where B3LYP5 refers to the B3LYP hybrid functional~\citep{leeDevelopmentColleSalvettiCorrelationenergy1988} with the VWN5 correlation component~\citep{voskoAccurateSpindependentElectron1980}—matching the setup used in \citet{liEnhancingScalabilityApplicability2025}.
 Despite training on a dataset consisting of much smaller molecules and with different functional and basis set choices, our density-based approach delivers comparable acceleration performance for molecules of similar size.
 This highlights the strong transferability and data efficiency of electron density prediction, even when evaluated under conditions aligned with state-of-the-art Hamiltonian-based models.